WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-04-01-the-story-behind-wyrihaximus-react-filesystem-flysystem.markdown

 ##### react/filesystem #####

 During my work on [`react/filesystem`](https://github.com/reactphp/filesystem) one thing was every clear, only building on `EIO` was very limiting the possible reachable user base.
 Since creating a blocking adapter is out of the question the only way would be another extension adapter or using child processes to pool.
 At the time I was also looking into using child processes for async database access.
 Not that isn't directly the best way to go but more of an intrem solution.
-The devs at [`Voryx`](http://voryx.net/) made an true async [https://github.com/voryx/PgAsync](PostGres package) which is the way to go.
+The devs at [`Voryx`](http://voryx.net/) made an true async [PostGres package](https://github.com/voryx/PgAsync) which is the way to go.

 ##### wyrihaximus/react-child-process-messenger #####